Patricio Aylwin: Political career

 Aylwin's involvement in politics started in 1945, when he joined the Falange Nacional.
 Later he was elected president of the Falange in 1950–51.
 When that party became the Christian Democratic Party of Chile, he served seven terms as its president between 1958 and 1989.

 In 1965 he was elected to the National Congress as a Senator.
 In 1971, he became the president of the Senate.
 During the government of Popular Unity, headed by Salvador Allende, he was also the president of his party, and he led the democratic opposition to Allende within and without Congress.
 He is credited, to some degree, with trying to find a peaceful solution to the country's political crisis.
 Distrusting Allende, Aylwin "demanded that the president appoint only military men to his cabinet as proof of his honest intent," which Allende did only partially, and Aylwin "apparently sided with pro-coup forces, believing that the military would restore democracy to the nation."
 He stated very plainly that between "a Marxist dictatorship and a dictatorship of our military, I would choose the second."

-Aylwin was president of the Christian Democrats until 1976, and after the death of the party's leader, Eduardo Frei, in 1982, he led his party during the military dictatorship.
+Aylwin was president of the Christian Democrats until 1976, and after the death of the party's leader, Eduardo Frei, in 1982, he led his party during the military dictatorship of Augusto Pinochet.
 Later he helped establish the Constitutional Studies Group of 24 to reunite the country's democratic sectors against the dictatorship.
 In 1979 he served as a spokesman in the group that opposed the plebiscite that approved a new constitution.

 In 1982, Aylwin was elected vice president of the Christian Democrats.
 He was among the first to advocate acceptance of the Constitution as a reality in order to facilitate the return to democracy.
-The opposition eventually met the legal standards imposed by the Pinochet regime and participated in the 1988 plebiscite.

 On 5 October 1988, the Chilean national plebiscite was held.
 A "Yes" vote would grant Pinochet eight more years as president.
-Despite the widespread expectation that Pinochet would be voted an extended term, the "No" campaign triumphed, in part because of a superb media campaign depicted in the 2012 film No. Patricio Aylwin was at the center of the movement that defeated General Pinochet.
+Despite the widespread expectation that Pinochet would be voted an extended term, the "No" campaign triumphed, in part because of a superb media campaign depicted in the 2012 film No. Aylwin was at the center of the movement that defeated Pinochet.
 After the plebiscite, he participated in negotiations that led the government and the opposition to agree on 54 constitutional reforms, thereby making possible a peaceful transition from 16 years of dictatorship to democracy.